-(d).
-If the native language of the Candidate is other than English, and he is to exercise his Ministry among peoples of his own language, or if he is of a distinctive or foreign culture, the Bishop may, on the recommendation of the Commission on Ministry, dispense him from the academic requirements of Sec.
-9 (b) above, precedent to his being admitted to Candidacy.
+Dispensation for non-graduates of other language or distinctive culture (d).
+If the native language of the Postulant is other than English, and he is to exercise his Ministry among peoples of his own language, or if he is of a distinctive or foreign culture, the Bishop the age of 32 years, and has shown such proficiency in his knowledge in these fields is generally satisfactory.